AlayaTec/eeg-notebooks/README.md

 To stream data from all sensors in a Muse 2 from the command line:
 `muselsl stream --ppg --acc --gyro`
-For details refer to [here] (https://github.com/alexandrebarachant/muse-lsl)
+For details refer to [here](https://github.com/alexandrebarachant/muse-lsl).

 ## Getting OpenBCI prepared

-Install the OpenBCI GUI [here] (https://github.com/OpenBCI/OpenBCI_GUI)
+Install the OpenBCI GUI [here](https://github.com/OpenBCI/OpenBCI_GUI).

-Follow the instructions to connect OpenBCI Ganglion from [here] (https://docs.openbci.com/Tutorials/02-Ganglion_Getting%20Started_Guide) and start data stream.
+Follow the instructions to connect OpenBCI Ganglion from [here](https://docs.openbci.com/Tutorials/02-Ganglion_Getting%20Started_Guide) and start data stream.

 Under the Networking block, change the Data Type of Stream 1 to TimeSeries.
 Change the Type of Stream 1 to EEG_OpenBCI.